 Access & Rights of Way Committee Chair, District OfficerJanet grew up in London and started her working life in London before moving south and now lives on the Hampshire /West Sussex border.

-She joined the Society when she retired as a solicitor having walked on the South Downs since 1990.
+She joined the Friends when she retired as a solicitor having walked on the South Downs since 1990.
 Walking is her main hobby and is a regular participant in the Society’s Walks Programme, also leading walks on each programme.

 Janet supports policies which do not oppose all change and which encourage more people to be aware of and benefit from the South Downs in some way while at the same time conserving the Downs for now and the future.
 She was co-opted to the Council of Trustees in July 2022.